andavies/andavies.github.io/_projects/frogger.md

 ---
-title: "Frogger | A Javascript project by Andy Davies, Web Developer"
+title: "Frogger | A Javascript project by Andy Davies, Software Developer"
 short_title: "Frogger"
 content_meta: "This is a remake of the classic arcade game Frogger, using Javascript and HTML5 Canvas."
 image_url: "images/frogger.png"